trollLemon/muh-dotfiles/README.md

 The spotify status in the bottom bar uses python scripts from this repository: https://github.com/dietervanhoof/polybar-spotify-controls, so you will need to configure that for the spotify stuff to work.

 Wallpaper I found is in the backgrounds folder.
+I didnt make it, and I dont remember where I found it.
+I will add that when I find where I got it from.